HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 UK GCSE level age ~14-16, ~US grades 9-10 Biology revision notes

-Enzymes: 4.
-The effect of changing the pH of the reaction medium and the investigating the optimum pH
+The effect of changing the pH of the reaction medium and investigating the optimum pH of an enzyme in terms of the rates of reaction of enzymes

 Sub-index of biology notes on enzymes and digestion

-4. Effect of pH - What is the optimum pH of an enzyme catalysed reaction?
+4. Effect of changing pH - What is the optimum pH of an enzyme catalysed reaction?

 Enzymes perform best in their 'optimum' ambient conditions